401-advanced-javascript-nathanRcox/caps/README.md

 #### Tests

-- How do you run tests?: npm test from the root of caps.
+- How do you run tests?: extant tests are now obsolete as of failed attempts to refactor using queues as of lab 13.
-- Any tests of note?: All tests pass, except for caps, because I don't know how to export it.
+- Any tests of note?: All tests used to pass, until the refactoring for message queueing for lab 13.
-- Describe any tests that you did not complete, that skipped, and etc: I don't really understand the utility of the consoleSpy tests, but they're all passing.
-Thing is, I'm having a problem with the github build of my tests, which just hangs and hangs without resolving.
+- Describe any tests that you did not complete, that skipped, and etc: All of them, for now.
+Let's hope I'll get back to this app after the demo.

 #### UML
 ![UML](./assests/UML-lab11.png)